metaleap/go-fsdb/README.md

 operating on the same database via their own sql.DB connections:

-that's because, while the standard `sql` package does provide "connection pooling", this is not sensible for jsondb, as each jsondb.conn does hold its own complete copy of data files in-memory.
+that's because, while the standard `sql` package does provide "connection pooling", this is not sensible for `fsdb`, as each `fsdb.conn` does hold its own complete copy of data files in-memory.

 Table writes are Mutex-locking as necessary if (and only if) connection caching